 Care after a D&C

-The gynecologist strictly advises the female to not put anything, including tampons, into her vagina.
+The gynecologist strictly advises the patient to not put anything, including tampons, into her vagina.
 Other activities such as douching or sexual intercourse are also not advised until the female recovers completely.
-All these measures are taken in order to prevent infection.
+All these measures prevent vaginal infection and the weakening of the muscles.

 A Word From Pristyn Care

-The slow road to recovery, including getting your period may be frustrating.
+The slow road to recovery, including getting your period after D&C may be frustrating.
 A female can have even more complications if she has had a D&C after a miscarriage or abortion.
-Consult your gynecologist in case there is severe pain, cramps or other symptoms such as severe bleeding after a D&C.
+Consult your gynecologist in case there is intense abdominal pain, too many cramps or other symptoms such as severe bleeding after a D&C. Timely medical attention can save you from a lot of troubles.
+So, maintain a proactive approach in order to dodge any gynecological complications.

 Also Read: When and Why is Hysteroscopy D&C performed?